nordic-institute/X-Road-Security-Server-sidecar/README.md

   - Starts security server sidecar services.
   - Replace 'initctl' for 'supervisorctl' in 'xroad_restore.sh' for start and stop the services.
   - Create sidecar-config directory on the host and mount it into the /etc/xroad config directory on the container.
+  - Building with Docker BuildKit can slightly reduce the size of the resulting container image.
+See <https://docs.docker.com/develop/develop-images/build_enhancements/> for more information.

 ## 1.6 Installation with remote server configuration database